rswhipple/jsmalloc/JSMalloc_diagrams.md

 ### Tracking Adjacent Chunks

-PtMalloc uses the following methods to track adjacent chunks:
+JSMalloc uses the following methods to track adjacent chunks:

 - **Boundary Tags**: At the end of each chunk, a boundary tag replicates the size of the chunk.
 - **In-Place Headers**: When a chunk is freed, the allocator uses the size and previous size fields to check the status of adjacent chunks.